hetznercloud/csi-driver/docs/kubernetes/explanation/integration-with-robot-servers.md

-# Integration with Root Servers
+# Integration with Robot Servers

-Root servers can be part of the cluster, but the CSI plugin doesn't work there.
+Robot servers can be part of the cluster, but the CSI plugin doesn't work there.
 To ensure proper topology evaluation, labels are needed to indicate whether a node is a cloud VM or a dedicated server from Robot.
 If you are using the `hcloud-cloud-controller-manager` version 1.21.0 or later, these labels are added automatically.
 Otherwise, you will need to label the nodes manually.

 ## Adding labels manually